 Green Nature, Human Nature

 In this program, we will explore connections and intersections between "green nature"-- the beautiful and fascinating realm of plant biology--and human nature.
 We'll examine plants in three ways--as organisms, as species, and as communities.
 We'll consider human relations with plants similarly--at an individual level, at a community level, and at a larger scale.
 Green Nature, Human Nature is designed for students who are interested in plants, sustainability, and nature writ large.
 It will also provide students will ample opportunities to practice expository writing and develop research skills.
 We will approach the study of plants through biology and ecology, drawing upon a mixture of readings, lectures, field observations and laboratory work.
 We will pursue questions about the relationships between people and plants through a mixture of readings from the humanities and the social sciences--including research articles, poems, and essays.
-Students will also be introduced to methods for pursuing qualitative studies of the relationship between people and plants, and will carry out independent or collaborative research projects culminating in spring quarter.
-Over the two quarters of this program, we will be focused on two essential questions:
+Students will also be introduced to methods for pursuing qualitative studies of the relationship between people and plants, and will carry out independent or collaborative research projects.
+We will be focused on two essential questions:

 - What are plants doing--individually, as species, and as communities?